-33. Leading up to and throughout most of the 1990s, the tobacco industry frequently promoted, marketed, and sold highly addictive nicotine-containing cigarettes as a gateway to a glamorous, glitzy, and sometimes even healthy lifestyle.
-Of course, the cigarette industry was well aware of nicotine's addictive power, which it euphemistically referred to as "satisfaction" (a term that appears repeatedly in JUUL's '895 patent).

-- 34. Early on, the tobacco industry focused on the research and development of optimally addictive chemical formulations.32 For example, in 1986, a report by tobacco conglomerate R.J.
+- 38. Leading up to and throughout most of the 1990s, the tobacco industry-including Altria-frequently promoted, marketed, and sold highly addictive nicotine-containing cigarettes as a gateway to a glamorous, glitzy, and sometimes even healthy lifestyle.
+Of course, the cigarette industry was well aware of nicotine's addictive power, which it euphemistically referred to as "satisfaction" (a term that appears repeatedly in JUUL's '895 patent). - 39.
+Early on, the tobacco industry focused on the research and development of optimally addictive chemical formulations.33 For example, in 1986, a report by tobacco conglomerate R.J.
 Reynolds described its campaign to target 18 to 24 year-old men "by increasing the smoothness and masking the harshness and irritation of tobacco smoke."
-And, when Philip Morris figured out the addictive power of certain additives, it named its new formulation "Super Juice" and added it to its Merit brand cigarettes.33 - 35.
-The tobacco industry was also aware of how important it was to snare kids before they aged beyond the window of opportunity.
-Marketing and advertising for many brands were directly geared towards youth.
+And, when Philip Morris figured out the addictive power of certain additives, it named its new formulation "Super Juice" and added it to its Merit brand cigarettes.34